How Timing can Impact Your Divorce

 There are many different issues that must be considered and negotiated during a California divorce, including matters of property distribution, spousal support, and child custody.
 But couples should also consider the timing of their divorce, which can have a significant impact on their overall settlement when it comes to taxes and financial planning.
-At the Law Office of Bradley S. Sandler in Beverly Hills, our team of highly qualified legal professionals is here to help you navigate your divorce and advise you on all your legal options.
+At the Law Office of Bradley S. Sandler in Beverly Hills, our divorce attorney is here to help you navigate your divorce and advise you on all your legal options.
 To learn more, call or contact the office today to schedule a case evaluation.

 Filing for Divorce in the New Year